LAST UPDATED: 5/4/23 – Tips for Taking Pictures in Low Light

 However, if you are looking to photograph a landscape, the use of flash may not have as great of results.
 The exposure of a flash is not great enough to illuminate landscapes and most often won’t even give you enough illumination to get the landscape in focus.

-Below are some of the general tips I can give you in regards to using a flash to compensate for low lighting conditions:
+Below are some of the general tips I can give you in regard to using a flash to compensate for taking pictures in low light:

 - When shooting portraits in low light, always use a flash to avoid a loss of detail in your subjects.
 An external flash is recommended, but a built-in flash will suffice if it is all you have.